tag1consulting/goose/src/docs/goose-book/src/config/defaults.md

 The following defaults can be configured with a `bool`:
  - do not reset metrics after all users start: `GooseDefault::NoResetMetrics`
+ - do not print metrics: `GooseDefault::NoPrintMetrics`
  - do not track metrics: `GooseDefault::NoMetrics`
- - do not print metrics: `GooseDefault::NoPrintMetrics`
+ - do not track transaction metrics: `GooseDefault::NoTransactionMetrics`
+ - do not log the request body in the error log: `GooseDefault::NoRequestBody`
+ - do not display the error summary: `GooseDefault::NoErrorSummary`
- - do not track task metrics: `GooseDefault::NoTaskMetrics`
+ - do not log the response body in the debug log: `GooseDefault::NoDebugBody`
  - do not start telnet Controller thread: `GooseDefault::NoTelnet`
  - do not start WebSocket Controller thread: `GooseDefault::NoWebSocket`
  - do not autostart load test, wait instead for a Controller to start: `GooseDefault::NoAutoStart`
+ - do not gzip compress requests: `GooseDefault::NoGzip`
  - track status codes: `GooseDefault::StatusCodes`
  - follow redirect of base_url: `GooseDefault::StickyFollow`
  - enable Manager mode: `GooseDefault::Manager`
+ - enable Worker mode: `GooseDefault::Worker`
  - ignore load test checksum: `GooseDefault::NoHashCheck`
- - enable Worker mode: `GooseDefault::Worker`
+ - do not collect granular data in the HTML report: `GooseDefault::NoGranularData`

+The following defaults can be configured with a `GooseLogFormat`:
+ - request log file format: `GooseDefault::RequestFormat`
+ - transaction log file format: `GooseDefault::TransactionFormat`
+ - error log file format: `GooseDefault::ErrorFormat`
+ - debug log file format: `GooseDefault::DebugFormat`

 The following defaults can be configured with a `GooseCoordinatedOmissionMitigation`:
  - default Coordinated Omission Mitigation strategy: `GooseDefault::CoordinatedOmissionMitigation`